w3c/permissions-ws-2022/papers/Jin-Permission-Position.md

     - This paper compares 11 different privacy protection concepts with 227 participants, offers a list of the pros and cons for each concept, and ranks these design concepts.

 4. [PrivacyGrade: Grading The Privacy Of Smartphone Apps](http://privacygrade.org/)

+## Any other suggested topics?

+I think having some coverage of different implementation strategies can be helpful.
+Permission is a multi-stakeholder issue: developers want to achieve more functionality and productivity; users want more control with lower effort; regulators wish to audit systems with limited resources and do not want to stifle innovation; finally, system deployments need to remain proprietary and efficient.

+The privacy sandbox project is getting in the right direction, as we must respect the fact that companies and developers need to build thriving digital businesses.